Give Scraps a Second Chance

 Outside cabbage leaves are not mean.
 They are just misunderstood.
-Save the cabbage leaves, and create some Ukrainian cabbage roll magic!
+Save the cabbage leaves, and create some savory mealtime magic!

 Make Guluptsie Vegan